jcjoy/Algorithms/README.md

 # Algorithms

 Repository of basic algorithms that I've studied and written code for.
-Most were part of the course "Algorithms I" offered via Coursera by Stanford University.
-Some are utitilies that come in handy for other explorations and inquiries.

 Files:
 - Primes.py (01-21-2017): Implementation of the Erato Sieve.